helium/HIP/0018-oracle-arb-fix.md

  transactions that benefit from "implicit burn" do not create DCs that can be spent in a state channel and thus a circular arbitrage route (HNT->DC->HNT) is not available.

-Therefore, **the proposed solution is to force burn transactions to accept a dynamic oracle price, but allow the transaction to optionally specify a minimum acceptable conversion rate.**
+Therefore, **the proposed solution is to force burn transactions to accept the minimum of current and predicted prices, but allow the transaction to optionally specify a minimum acceptable conversion rate.**

 Since all other fees do not have potential for circular arbitrage schemes, they remain unaffected.